EPIC-guide/epic-guide.github.io/_life/money-americans.md

 Note that you are _required_ to file a TOU under certain circumstances, one of which is if you have any income not subject to source withholding, such as investment returns.
 Like the elective TOU, this TOU remains applicable for future years even if the obligatory conditions are no longer applicable (which makes no sense to me).

+If you have US investments, you must upload the tax statements from your broker to the VaudTax platform under *relevé fiscale bancaire* (bank tax statement) and report both the income and the total amount.
-Then there are two relevant annexes to the standard tax return:
+There are two relevant annexes to the standard tax return:

  1. Annex 1, _État des titres et autres placements de capitaux_, or Statement of securities and other capital investments.
 Most of it will be blank except for the